• Skip to main content

 Don't forget to subscribe to my Weekly Newsletter for a free Recipe!

-Green Moong Dal Uttapam, or Mung Bean Pancake, is a delicious and nutritious Indian dish.
+Green Moong Dal Uttapam is an Indian lentil rice pancake.
 It's made from soaked and ground green moong dal (split mung beans) and spices.
-A perfect way to start your day with a high-protein breakfast!
+A perfect way to start your day with a hearty breakfast!

 Print Recipe Pin Recipe